 - No super close shots.
 The minimum focus distance (how close you can get to your subject and focus) is officially a little under 2 feet, or 34cm.
 No macro photos with this guy!

-- It’s not cheap.
+- It’s not that cheap.
 You can check current prices on Amazon – but then again, there aren’t a lot of lenses in Fujifilm’s range that aren’t higher than this or edging in on double the cost.

 - You have to buy the lens hood separately. – Honstly I never bought one, don’t tell!
 I rarely use lens hoods on my camera lenses and it’s usually not an issue.